Multivariate reciprocal inverse Gaussian distributions from the Sabot -Tarr\`es -Zeng integral: Introduction: the Sabot -Tarr es -Zeng integral.

-Let us recall that in literature, the generalized inverse Gaussian distributions $G(a,b,q)$ are one dimensional laws with density proportional to $e^{-a^2x-\frac{b^2}{4x}}x^{q-1}1_{(0,\infty)}(x),$ for $a,b>0$ and $q$ real (see Seshadri 1993 for instance).
+Let us recall that in literature, the generalized inverse Gaussian distributions $ GIG(a,b,q)$ are one dimensional laws with density proportional to $e^{-a^2x-\frac{b^2}{4x}}x^{q-1}1_{(0,\infty)}(x),$ for $a,b>0$ and $q$ real (see Seshadri \cite{SESHADRI} for instance).
 Parameterizations differ according to the needs of authors and we have chosen an appropriate one in the present paper.
 The most famous particular case is for $q=-1/2$ with the inverse Gaussian distribution.
-A random variable $Y$ with the inverse Gaussian distribution $IG(a,b)=G(a/2,2b,-1/2)$ has Laplace transform Its density is proportional to for $s>-a^2$.
-A less known case - but the important one for the present paper- is for $q=1/2$ with the reciprocal inverse Gaussian distribution.
-A random variable $X$ with a reciprocal inverse Gaussian distribution $RIG(a,b)=G(a,b,1/2)$ has Laplace transform for $s>-a^2$, with mean $\frac{ab+1}{2a^2},$ with variance $ \frac{ab+2}{4a^4}$ and with density proportional to This law is considered for instance in Barndorff-Nielsen and Koudou (1998).
-Also $GSTZ_n$ distribution has some properties which are multivariate versions of properties known for the univariate RIG law.
-These are reasons for attaching the name multivariate ($n$-dimensional) $RIG$ to $GSTZ_n$ distributions.
-A particular case of the family $GSTZ_2$ appears in Barndorff-Nielsen, Blaesild and Seshadri (1992) under the name of $RIG$.
-The family $STZ_2$ appears in Barndorff-Nielsen and Rysberg (2000).
+A random variable $Y$ with the inverse Gaussian distribution $IG(a,b)= GIG(a/2,2b,-1/2)$ has Laplace transform for $s>-a^2$.
+Its density is proportional to $e^{-\frac{a^2y}{4}-\frac{b^2}{y}}y^{-3/2}1_{(0,\infty)}(y).$ A less known case - but the important one for the present paper- is for $q=1/2$ with the reciprocal inverse Gaussian distribution.
+Actually, it is a distribution of the inverse of a random variable with an $IG$ distribution.
+A random variable $X$ with a reciprocal inverse Gaussian distribution $RIG(a,b)= GIG(a,b,1/2)$ has Laplace transform for $s>-a^2$ and is such that

+Its density is proportional to $e^{-a^2x-\frac{b^2}{4x}}x^{-1/2}1_{(0,\infty)}(x).$ This law is considered for instance in Barndorff-Nielsen and Koudou \cite{OLEKOUDOU}.
+Our $MRIG_n$ distributions have some properties which are multivariate versions of properties known for the univariate $RIG$ law.
+These are good reasons for attaching the name multivariate ($n$-dimensional) $RIG$ to the members of this family.
+A particular case of the family $MRIG_2$ appears in Barndorff-Nielsen, Blaesild and Seshadri\cite{OLEBLAESILD}.
+The family $STZ_2$ appears in Barndorff-Nielsen and Rysberg \cite{OLERYSBERG}.